What is an Undergraduate Degree?

 What are the 4 Types of Degrees?

 There are four types of degrees you can earn — although you must complete a bachelor’s degree before you are eligible to apply to graduate school.
 The good news: You can decide at any time after you receive your bachelor’s degree to take courses that lead toward a graduate degree.

 With so many part-time and online options available, earning a degree is more attainable than ever for adults with family or work commitments.

-At some institutions, you can transfer the credits you’ve earned in your associate degree program toward your bachelor’s degree.
+At some schools, you can transfer the credits you’ve earned in your associate degree program toward your bachelor’s degree.
 For example, if you come to Southern New Hampshire University (SNHU) with an associate degree, you can transfer up to 60 credits toward your bachelor’s degree program.

-Bachelor’s degrees require 120 credits (the equivalent of 40 classes) and traditionally take up to 4 years to complete.
+Bachelor’s degrees require 120 credits (the equivalent of 40 classes) and traditionally take 4 years to complete.
 Today, online learning options and shorter, more frequent terms provide you with the flexibility to take classes that fit your schedule.
 Ultimately, your course load determines how long it will take you to finish.

 - Bachelor of Arts (BA)

 - Bachelor of Fine Arts (BFA)